Skip to content

 You can also find all forms related to HVAC license applications on the board website.

-When you’ve collected 4,000 hours of work experience and feel confident in your abilities and knowledge as a technician, you can sign up for the contractor examinations to become a fully-licensed HVAC/R contractor.
+When you’ve collected 4,000 hours of work experience and feel confident in your abilities and knowledge as an HVAC technician, you can sign up for the contractor examinations to become a fully licensed HVAC/R contractor.

-Here are what you can expect from these exams:
+Here is what you can expect from these exams:

 HVAC Contractor Exams